siddhant-k08/scaffold-eth-0g/README.md

 - The faucet provides free testnet tokens for development and testing purposes
 - Make sure to use the correct network (0G Testnet with Chain ID 16601) when requesting tokens

+## Troubleshooting

+### Common Issues

+1. **Connection Issues**: Make sure you're connected to the correct network (0G Testnet, Chain ID: 16601)
+2. **RPC Errors**: Verify your RPC URL in the environment variables is correct and includes your API key
+3. **Transaction Failures**: Ensure you have sufficient 0G testnet tokens for gas fees
+4. **Contract Deployment**: Check that your private key has enough 0G tokens for deployment

+### Getting Help

+- Check the [0G Documentation](https://docs.0g.ai) for network-specific information
+- Visit the [Scaffold-ETH Documentation](https://docs.scaffoldeth.io) for framework-specific help
+- Open an issue on [GitHub](https://github.com/siddhant-k08/scaffold-eth-0g/issues) for project-specific problems

 ## Documentation

 Visit our [0G docs](https://docs.0g.ai) to learn how to start building with 0G.